Table of Contents

 Notepad is running. |

-command retrieves the list of processes running on the system, which pipes the output with the Where-Object
+In this example, the Tasklist command retrieves the list of processes running on the system, which pipes the output with the Where-Object cmdlet.

 In PowerShell, the Where-Object cmdlet filters objects based on a specified condition.
-In this case, it filters the Tasklist
+In this case, it filters the Tasklist output and looks for the process whose ProcessName property is equal to notepad.

-Observe in the above example the process is found and "Notepad is running."
+Observe in the above example the process is found and "Notepad is running." message is displayed on the screen.

 Further reading:

-Cmdlet with Win32_Process
+Using Get-WmiObject Cmdlet with Win32_Process Class

-class to check if process is running in PowerShell.
+Use the Get-WmiObject cmdlet with the Win32_Process class to check if process is running in PowerShell.

 1 2 3 4 5 6 7 8 |